Another case for Recovering America's Wildlife Act...

 “Our goal is to restore and maintain at least 10 self-sustaining populations of Guadalupe bass throughout its native creeks and rivers,” said Tim Birdsong, Chief of Habitat Conservation for the TPWD Inland Fisheries Division.

 “If the Recovering America’s Wildlife Act passes, successful models like the restoration of Guadalupe Bass would spread to many other Texas rivers,” Birdsong added.
 “And since a portion of RAWA funds can be spent for education and outreach, that opens the way for more paddling trails and other programs to help people enjoy healthy rivers.
 It would be a huge win-win for watersheds, aquatic species and for everyone in Texas.”

-RAWA won’t pass unless people who care take action!
-Learn how to speak out for wildlife, including how to write your U.S. congressional rep, on the tool kit page. #SpeakOut4Wildlife
+The Recovering America's Wildlife Act won’t pass unless people who care take action!
+Learn how to speak out for wildlife on ourpage. #SpeakOut4Wildlife

 Check out this Texas Parks and Wildlife video on Guadalupe Bass conservation!